kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 Below is a list of powershell commands that can aid in diagnosing issues with Tenable Nessus Credential Patch Audit.

+Note: These commands will make changes to the local machine only, I understand that it is possible that if the device recieves a GPO update this will override the changes made.
+Keep this in mind!

 * * *
 # IMPORTANT - Remember to take note of the original settings so you can clean up after yourself! #####
 * * *